Course overview

 Want to take your legal career to the world stage?

-Our first-rate law school provides a competitive foundation in all major areas of law, including:
+Ranked the #3 law school in Victoria*, Deakin law school provides you with a strong foundation across major areas of law, including:

 - criminal law and procedure